Book Consultation

 Scope & Assumptions

 This article covers Canada, with Toronto and Ontario context, and reflects CRA, CPA Canada, and CPA Ontario rules current to 2026, including CSRS 4200 for compilations and CSRE 2400 for reviews.
 A compilation expresses no assurance; a review expresses limited assurance.
-Items marked “illustrative” are examples, not quotes, and any masked engagement notes end with “Figures changed for privacy.”
+Gondaliya CPA performs compilations only and refers review engagements to a Registered public accountant.
+Any masked engagement notes end with “Figures changed for privacy.”
 This is educational information only and not tax, legal, or financial advice.
-Fees are subject to applicable taxes.

 1